AntwanPatt/dielectric_properties/README.md

 TO DO:
 ```
+* think about the workflow between getting M, calculating the ACF and then epsilon
+because the fitting procedure of the ACF might need an oversight
+* check ACF calculation to make it more statistically accurate if possible
+* clean integration of ACF
+* clean fit function
+* look into outputs, maybe write a dedicated function
+* let the opportunity to choose the fitting interval of the ACf
 * calculate dielectric function from fit
+* add fit models
 * get M from trajectory
 * calculate Fourier transform of ACF
 * calculate dielectric function from Fourier transform